 Koxinga’s kingdom promoted Han learning and established Chinese-style schools throughout its lands.
 Compulsory education was implemented and all boys were entitled to receive government-sponsored education beginning at eight years of age.

 The kingdom exported large quantities of deerskin, sugar cane and rice to places like Japan and was a heavy importer of firearms from England.
-This was a state that, despite its small size, was highly centralized and militarized.
+This was a state that, despite its small size, was highly militarized and centralized.
 Large amounts of resources were devoted to the defence of the island against Manchu and Chinese invasions from the continent.